 Toowong Village drive-in shopping centre (1986), west of the railway station, is a sub-regional retail hub, quite in contrast to its Village name.
 It has a department store, a discount department store and about 90 other shops.

 Floodwaters from the Brisbane River invaded Toowong through Moorlands Park, and in doing so engulfed Toowong Memorial Park, Coronation Drive and the Regatta Hotel.
 The Regatta ferry terminal was swept away.
 It was reopened, but closed again in 2014 for upgrading.
+In March 2015 a new terminal opened featuring a flood-resilient pontoon and a 75-tonne, 11-metre high pier designed to deflect debris away from the terminal.

 The Australian Broadcasting Corporation (ABC) site abutting Coronation Drive in Toowong was abandoned in 2006 following the detection of a cancer cluster where at least 18 women who worked in the studio were diagnosed with cancer.
 The ABC tower, a landmark on the site, was demolished in 2015, in preparation for building the so-called 'Champagne flute towers' despite a number of traffic impact issues remaining unresolved.